Annuity rate data updated daily

 Monthly income only tells one part of the story.
 This view places each income path next to principal access, beneficiary value, and the tradeoff created by the contract structure.

-Scenario read: FIA income rider is also the highest monthly income path in this scenario, so the control tradeoff is not costing monthly income here.
+Scenario read: FIA income rider is both the most flexible available path and the highest monthly income path in this scenario.

 FIA income rider